 The same type of test does not need to be used for the pre- and the post-treatment studies.
 The post-treatment sleep studies must occur no earlier than one (1) month post-insertion.
-Posttreatment HSATs may be administered by the dentist if it is within their scope of practice as determined by their state dental licensing board and documentation is provided from the local treating physician that verifies that for each case the physician requested that the dentist administer an HSAT for follow-up purposes.
-Use the MD Verification for Follow-up HSAT Template located at www.abdsm.org/CaseStudy.aspx to document this.
-Sleep study reports must demonstrate that a boardcertified sleep physician interpreted the results.
+Post-treatment HSATs may be administered by the dentist if it is within their scope of practice as determined by their state dental licensing board and documentation is provided from the local treating physician that verifies that for each case the physician requested that the dentist administer an HSAT for follow-up purposes.
+Use the MD Verification for Follow-up HSAT template located at abdsm.org/resources to document this.
+Sleep study reports must demonstrate that a board-certified sleep physician interpreted the results.

-Applicants may use either the AHI or the RDI for sleep studies conducted as a full overnight in-lab PSG.
+Applicants may use either the AHI or the RDI for sleep studies conducted as a full overnight inlab PSG.
 Applicants may use either the AHI, RDI or REI for sleep studies conducted as a HSAT.
 The same measure (AHI, RDI or REI) must be used for both the pre- and post-treatment sleep studies for each case if available.
 If not available, the following criteria apply:

-- If RDI was used for the pre-treatment study, then RDI must be used for the post-treatment study - If either REI or AHI was used for the pretreatment study, then either REI, AHI or RDI may be used for the post-treatment study
+If RDI was used for the pre-treatment study, then RDI must be used for the post-treatment study.
+If either REI or AHI was used for the pre-treatment study, then either REI, AHI or RDI may be used for the post-treatment study

-The AHI, RDI or REI for all fifteen (15) cases need to meet the criteria over the total night (REM and non-REM combined).
+The AHI, RDI or REI for all ten (10) cases need to meet the criteria over the total night (REM and non-REM combined).
 Split night studies may be acceptable for either the diagnostic study or the follow-up studies, as long as they meet the criteria as outlined in these guidelines.